Vonage/vivid-3/libs/components/src/lib/select/README.md

 ```

 ### Width
-By default, the select width is `fit-content` and the same goes for the list-box containing the options.
+By default, the select width is `fit-content` and the same goes for the listbox containing the options.

-You can specify width on the `vwc-select` if required (the list-box will not be affected by this setting).
+You can specify width on the `vwc-select` if required (the listbox will not be affected by this setting).

 ```html preview